holgerd77/django-dynamic-scraper/docs/development.rst

 * Fixed severe bug preventing ``pagination`` for ``cookies`` and ``form_data`` to work properly
 * Added a new section in the docs for :ref:`advanced_request_options`
+* Unit tests for some scraper request option selections

 **Changes in version 0.7.0-beta** (2015-07-31)